dmd-program/dmd-100/topics/narrative_structure.md

 # Stories and structure

-A story is a sequence of events and is a non-tangible object.
-A story (a sequence of events) is expressed through narration (narrative).
-A narrative structure orders or disorders the events of a story for the audience, and combines those events with plot.
+A story is a sequence of events and can be temporal (conceptual) or spatial (physical).
+A story is expressed through narration.
+A narrative is a method of telling a story and is tangible.
+We know that a narrative is tangible, because we can perceive the telling of stories.
+This method could be A narrative structure orders or disorders the events of a story for the audience, and combines those events with plot.
 A linear narrative is chronological, whereas a non-linear narrative is non-chronological.

+- Story: A sequence of events.
+Can occur spatially or temporally.
+- Narrative: Method of telling story.
+Method of combining events and plot.
+Can exist without story.
+Can exist without plot.
+- Plot: Provides context and meaning for story events.
+Needs story to exist.

 There are commonly used frameworks for storytelling which started with Aristotle's three part structure consisting of a beginning, middle, and end.
 From there, structures become more nuanced and descriptive.